Are your emails and attachments safe from prying eyes?

 - Gmail was caught giving third parties full access to user emails and also tracking all of your purchases.

-- Advertisers are allowed to scan Yahoo and AOL accounts to “identify and segment potential customers by picking up on contextual buying signals, and past purchases.”
+- Advertisers have been allowed to scan Yahoo and AOL accounts to “identify and segment potential customers by picking up on contextual buying signals, and past purchases.”

-- Yahoo was also caught scanning emails in real-time for US surveillance agencies.
+- Yahoo has been caught scanning emails in real-time for US surveillance agencies.

 While Gmail does allow users to opt out of some invasive features, the basic business model of these services revolves around data collection.